erajasekar/lmes-feedback/PITCHME.md

 ** Teach how to learn **

-> Today, you need to be a life long learner
+> Today, you have to be a life long learner

 ---

 ** Give opportunity for students to figure out **

-* Create a teaser video of a problem and show solution in the next video.
+Create a teaser video of a problem and show solution in the next video.

 ---